Brewing methods for cold brewed coffee

 Immersion:

-For both methods, a glass container is recommended as plastics or metals may cause off flavors.
+Tip: I prefer to use a glass container as plastics or metals may cause off flavors.
 A mason jar is ideal and inexpensive.

 With a filter: The simplest way to make cold brew is immersion with a filter.
-This can be a bag or pouch
+This can be a bag, pouch, or mesh basket

 - cotton drawstring bag (reusable)